 Embed in your theme

-Though we do do not recommend embedding kirki in your theme it is still possible to do.
-You can simply copy the plugin in your theme and then include the main plugin file in your theme’s
+Though we do do not recommend embedding kirki in your theme, it is still possible to do so.
+You can simply copy the plugin in your theme and then include the main plugin file – for instance – from your themes

 Keep in mind that if you choose to follow this method Kirki will be “invisible” as a plugin to your clients and they will therefore be unable to update to future versions in case of bugfixes and/or security updates.
 This is something you, as the theme developer will have to take care of.